lasselupe33/eslint-plugin-security-rules/src/rules/no-xss/browser/_docs.md

 You can apply the suggestion/automatic fix that this rules proposes, however do note that **this suggestion alters program functionality**.

-The  will ensure that the unsafe value is sanitized before being inserted into the vulnerable sink using your preferred sanitation library. *(This can be [configured](#configuration))*
+This will ensure that the unsafe value is sanitized before being inserted into the vulnerable sink using your preferred sanitation library. *(This can be [configured](#configuration))*

 Using this suggestion, with default configurations, the following vulnerable code...